 - A target retirement date fund typically has its own expense ratio.
 Considering the retirement date fund is really just an aggregate of various other investments, including mutual funds, you may be paying extra fees.

 A target retirement date fund is an investment vehicle which focuses on your retirement age.
-The fund will automatically rebalance what it invests in throughout the years.
-As you approach your retirement years, the fund will focus on reducing risk and providing a revenue stream for its investors.
+The fund will automatically re-balance what it invests in throughout the years.
+As you approach your retirement target, the fund will focus on reducing risk and providing a revenue stream for its investors.

 It is never too early to start planning for retirement.
 A target retirement date fund is a great tool to use and provides a safe, hands off investment approach.
 The sooner you get started, the greater upside potential you have.
 Review the details and options of your 401k, or contact a financial advisor, to get started.